Hidden-Histories/Public-Resources/documentation/CreatingAssetBundles.md

 .
 ![CreateAssetBundle_exampleAssetBundleName](images/CreateAssetBundle_exampleAssetBundleName.png)

 Since there is already a RedCube in the [**hh_examples** asset bundle we are using in porPOIse](UsingPorPOIse_REF-Layer-POI-Properties.md#porpoise-poi-configuration), this is redundant.

-Let's remove it:
+**Remove just RedCube from exampleassetbundle:
 - Click on **None** to exclude it from all asset bundles.
+- Click on the other two prefabs and make sure they all have the name **exampleassetbundle** selected.
+These are new assets so we want to include them in our asset bundle.
 - Note the other options:
   - **New** allows you to create a new name for a new asset bundle.
 We will do this later.
   - **Remove Unused Names** allows you to delete names you do not want to use anymore.
-- Click on the other two prefabs and make sure they all have the name **exampleassetbundle** selected.
-These are new assets so we want to include them in our asset bundle.

 ![CreateAssetBundle_assetbundleNameMenu](images/CreateAssetBundle_assetbundleNameMenu.png)